 Before I dive into helping you select a foam roller I want to address the main two reasons why you should be using a foam roller.

 - Reduce injuries.
-Warming up with a foam roller, can greatly reduce the severity and likely hood of injury.
+Warming up with a foam roller, can greatly reduce the severity and likelihood of injury.
 A foam roller will activate the muscles and begin to pump blood through.

 - Decrease recovery times.
 Using a foam roller after exercising will mimic a deep tissue massage.
 This has two benefits.
 Improved blood flow, which helps carry nutrients and oxygen to the muscles and the removal of toxins.